 - Photos submitted for the photo contest in previous years.

-*Note: Any photos submitted for the contest may be used in future photo contest promotions, as well as for informational purposes on the Whale SENSE website and Facebook page.
+*Note: By submitting photos to the contest you agree that your photos may be used in future photo contest promotions, as well as for informational purposes on the Whale SENSE website and Facebook page.
 If you do not wish to have your photos used for these purposes, please notify us when submitting to the contest.
 We will NOT use submitted photos for any other purpose without first contacting the photographer for permission.
 Any additional questions/concerns regarding photo use, please email email@example.com.